slarmoo/Startup/README.md

 + Frontend makes WebSocket connection - done!
 + Data sent over WebSocket connection - done!
 + WebSocket data displayed - It took forever, but I managed to make it so that when someone makes a post, everyone else gets a message.
 Additionally, it displays the post that was made.

+### React Deliverable

+For this deliverable I only cried marginally and converted my code to use React.

++ Bundled and transpiled - done!
++ Components - Login, create, settings, post, and browse are all components.
++ Router - Routing between login, create, browse, post, and settings components.
++ Hooks - The main function only runs once due to hooks